lathammatt/sql_exercises/chinookrequests.md

 #### Provide a query that shows the most purchased Media Type.

-SELECT COUNT(Invoice.Total) AS "Total Sales", MediaType.Name AS "Mediat Type" FROM Invoice
+SELECT COUNT(Invoice.Total) AS "Total Sales", MediaType.Name AS "Media Type" FROM Invoice
 JOIN InvoiceLine ON Invoice.InvoiceId = InvoiceLine.InvoiceId
 JOIN Track ON InvoiceLine.TrackId = Track.TrackId
 JOIN MediaType ON Track.MediaTypeId = MediaType.MediaTypeId